Normalized ground states for the NLS equation with combined nonlinearities: the Sobolev critical case: Introduction

 for a suitable $k>0$ small enough.
 Any other ground state of $E_\mu$ on $S_a$ is a local minimizer of $E_\mu$ on $A_k$.
 Moreover, $\tilde u$ is radially decreasing. \item[2)] If $2+4/N \le q<2^*$, then $0<m(a,\mu)< \cS^\frac{N}2/N$, and $\tilde u$ is a critical point of mountain pass type. \end{itemize} \end{theorem}

 Here and in the rest of the paper, $\cS$ denotes the best constant for the Sobolev inequality, see \eqref{Sob ineq}.
 As in \cite{So}, condition \eqref{hp} is not a perturbative assumption, and we have explicit estimates for $\alpha$ in terms of Gagliardo-Nirenberg and Sobolev constants according to the fact that $q$ is $L^2$-subcritical, $L^2$-critical, or $L^2$-supercritical (see \eqref{alpha sub}, \eqref{alpha cr}, and \eqref{alpha sup} respectively).
-For $2+4/N < q<2^*$, it is remarkable that we have $\alpha(N,q)=+\infty$ for $N=3,4$, so that any $a,\mu>0$ are admissible (see \eqref{alpha sup}).
+For $2+4/N < q<2^*$, it is remarkable that we can prove that $\alpha(N,q)=+\infty$ for $N=3,4$, so that any $a,\mu>0$ are admissible (see \eqref{alpha sup}).
+In dimension $N \ge 5$, instead, the threshold $\alpha(N,q)$ is finite.
 The difference between the dimensions $N =3,4$ and $N \ge 5$ reflects the different integrability properties of the extremal functions for the Sobolev inequalities, and is already present in the study of the homogeneous problem.
 We refer to Proposition \ref{prop: hom} and Remark \ref{rem: on alpha} for more details.

 Even though we decided to present the result in a unified form, the three cases will be treated separately, as the geometry of $E_\mu|_{S_a}$ changes according the behavior of $q$.
 As a matter of fact, the study of the geometry of $E_\mu|_{S_a}$ presents several analogies with the case where $2^*$ is replaced by an exponent $p \in (2+4/N,2^*)$, studied in \cite{So} (see Theorems 1.3 and 1.6 therein).
 On the contrary, the analysis of the convergence of Palais-Smale sequences has to be treated in a very different way.